Executor’s Role in Virginia Probate

 An executor is the fiduciary who has the responsibility of administering a decedent’s assets upon his or her death.
 Generally, the executor’s role in probate includes such obligations including marshaling all of the assets of the estate, paying any legally enforceable debts, filing all applicable taxes, and making distributions pursuant to Virginia law or to the terms of the decedent’s last will and testament.

-In order to be appointed to have the official authority to serve as the executor of an estate, an individual must make an appointment with the clerk of the appropriate circuit court in Virginia.
+In order to be appointed to have the official authority to serve as the executor of an estate, an individual must make an appointment with the clerk of the appropriate circuit court in NoVa.
 Generally, the appropriate court is that of the jurisdiction in which the decedent was last known to reside.
 The Code of the Commonwealth of Virginia provides who has the authority or the right to qualify as an executor.

 A further role of the executor in probate is to ensure that all necessary documents make it into the hands of the clerk of the circuit court.
 It may be advisable for an individual to bring certain items including the original will if any, a certified copy of the death certificate, witnesses to the will or depositions of such witnesses if required, a check for the fees and estimate of the assets, the names, ages, and addresses of all of the heirs at law, and valid photo identification.

-In cases in which an executor resides outside of the state of Virginia, he or she must bring a Virginia resident to the appointment to either co-qualify as the representative or executor or to be designated as the resident agent.
+In cases in which an executor resides outside of the state of Virginia, he or she must bring a NoVa resident to the appointment to either co-qualify as the representative or executor or to be designated as the resident agent.

 Benefits of an Attorney